jeekkd/restricted-iptables/README.md

 - Next is setting your interface names.
 You can check what yours are by issuing 'ifconfig' in your terminal

 ```
-# Change accordingly to your interface naming scheme and the ones you are using.
+# Change accordingly to your interface naming scheme and the interfaces you are using.
+# Default is the 'old' naming scheme for Linux boxes, change to the new or BSD style if
+# required for your box
 ETH=eth0
 WLAN=wlan0
 TUN=tun0